furretkechi/furretkechi/README.md

 ![BHWIYaM](https://github.com/furretkechi/furretkechi/assets/157264853/05de1c15-33bb-48aa-92fd-f3bea658542b)

 ### hello!!! please dont beg me to help with party limit its annoying and im already in a party !!! pls stop asking im at my fucking limit :33c<br>
-- i have whispers turned off due to people begging for my perks, so if you need me u might have to stare at me (im offtab very often) or leave me a msg on strawpage<br>
+- if i have whispers off, its because of freaks up my ass about supporter perks 🙄 if you need me u might have to stare at me (im offtab very often) or leave me a msg on strawpage<br>
 - my discord is furretkechi as well, lmk if ur sending the req tho <br>
 - im a spawn dweller<br>
 - collect my pages ![slend](https://github.com/furretkechi/furretkechi/assets/157264853/c57f5e20-73cd-4b20-8fc8-08858a5c402e) (sign my new [strawpage](https://scutellaria.straw.page) as of 5/8/25!!!)<br>